RSU and Stock Option Tax Calculator

 Technical Details:

-Equity compensation tax starts by classifying the event.
-RSU vesting and NSO exercise can create compensation income before a later sale is considered.
-ISO exercise has a separate regular-tax and AMT pattern: regular tax often waits until sale, while AMT can include the exercise spread when shares are still held after year-end.
+Equity compensation tax starts with the event classification.
+RSU vesting and NSO exercise commonly create compensation income before the later investment sale is measured.
+ISO exercise has a split regular-tax and AMT pattern: regular tax often waits until the stock is sold, while AMT can include the exercise spread when shares remain held after year-end.

-The sale calculation then compares sale price with the basis created by that event.
-RSUs and NSOs usually use FMV at vest or exercise as regular basis.
-A qualifying ISO sale uses strike price as regular basis.
-A disqualifying ISO sale can split value between ordinary income and capital gain, with ordinary income limited by the exercise spread and the sale-price-over-strike amount.
+Sale treatment depends on basis and holding period.
+RSUs and NSOs usually use fair market value at vest or exercise as regular basis.
+A qualifying ISO sale uses strike price as regular basis and can turn the full sale gain into long-term capital gain.
+A disqualifying ISO sale can split the result, with ordinary income limited by the exercise spread and the amount by which sale price exceeds strike price.

 | Event mode | Ordinary income basis | Regular basis for sold shares | AMT preference path |